bodsch/ansible-icingadb/README.md

 minimal information required for SLA reporting, allowing to keep this information for longer with a smaller storage footprint.

+All parameters are given in days, e.g. `120`

 #### `history-days`

 **Optional**